 Cycas revoluta Thunb. is the correct and accepted scientific name of this species of palm.
-It was first described by Carl Peter Thunberg in… Hmmm….
-The 2013 version of The Plant List and Llifle (Encyclopedia of Living Forms) says he described it in Nova Acta Regiae Societatis Scientiarum in 1783.
-Plants of the World Online, Tropicos, International Plant Names Index, etc. says he first described it in Verhandelingen Hollandse Maatschappy in 1782.
+It was first described by Carl Peter Thunberg in Verhandelingen Hollandse Maatschappy in 1782.
 (That’s the short version of a LONG title).
-That is one of the few times there is a discrepancy in the publication and date.
+Some databases say Thunberg first described the species in Nova Acta Regiae Societatis Scientiarum in 1783.

 Sago Palms are very easy to grow in pots or outside if you live in areas where they are cold hardy (USDA Zones 8b-11).
 Cycads, in general, prefer very bright light but they also tolerate low light.
 Mine grew in the backyard of the mansion in direct sun for a few hours in the morning until around noon until they were shaded by the HUGE Magnolia and the mansion.